peteamiri/Tutorials/AWS/AmazonWebServices.md

 ## Network and CDN ##

-upto 5 VPC per Region
+* upto 5 VPC per Region
-VPC can  be peered as log as the CIDR is not overlaps VPC can not be cross region
+* VPC can  be peered as log as the CIDR is not overlaps
+* VPC can not be cross region
-VPC can not be peered cross region
+* VPC can not be peered cross region

 ## Compute Services

 * EC2 Elastic Computer Cloud Virtual Machine or **Optional** Dedicated Machine

 * EC2 Container Service (for Docker)

 * Elastic Beanstalk (for new developers) upload the code and It will provision resources like AutoScaling groups, Loadbalancers, etc.

 * Lambda Event bases, Serverless an event initiates execution of code, similar to function calls.

 * Lightsail Preinstalled SaaS (Wordpress, LAMP_Stack, etc.) or Linux Platforms.
 Provision a server, with a fix IP, you can do RDP and SSH to the server.

 * Batch used for batch computing.

-## Services Services
+## Storage Services

 * **Simple Storage Services (S3)** is an object based storage.
 Files are stored in buckets (File directory)

 * **Elastic File System (EFS)** network attached file system, it can be attached to multiple machines.

 * **Glacier** is used for file archiving services

 * **Snowball** temporary file storage to upload the files into Amazon.

 * **Storage Gateway** are virtual machines installed in the Client's site or data Centers and they replicate the data to AWS's S3.

 ## Database Services